 |

-Let's say we wanted to write a program, called cleanup
+Let's say we wanted to write a program, called cleanup,

 which changed all occurrences of certain words to certain other words.